 If there is one thing that will prevent your CV from landing in the discard pile, it is turning in a well-tailored application.
-If you found a dream job sports management job posting, first off, carefully read the advertisement.
+If you found a dream job, sports management job posting, first off, carefully read the advertisement.
 Highlight any words indicative of what the recruiter requires of a candidate.
-In the end, you will end up with a convenient list of required skills and experience that should land in your CV will to fit the post's requirements.
+In the end, you will end up with a convenient list of necessary skills and experience that should land in your CV will to fit the post's requirements.
 The next step is to make sure your CV looks clean and polished by using a professional CV template.
 Want to see what this looks like in practice?
 Have a look at these CV templates."

-For a cover letter, draft and revise a primary version of your letter that stresses your coaching experience, and then tailor it the specifics of each job you apply for.
+For a cover letter, draft and revise a preliminary version of your letter that stresses your coaching experience, and then tailor it to the specifics of each job you apply for.
 It's also worthwhile to browse the entry requirements for coaching jobs in the UK so that you can ensure you meet the standard qualifications.

 Highlight Your Versatility

 Sometimes primary schools and universities will look for a coach who can fill a variety of positions, whether it be to coach different sports, age levels, male/female teams, etc. To prepare for this, try to stress your versatility as a coach and ability to perform multiple possible roles for your prospective employer.

 If you speak another language, be sure to add that to your CV, because it may set you aside from other applicants.
 During the job search, it's also a good idea to do your homework and research the school/institution to which you are applying, and reference those details in your application materials.
 The more you can familiarise yourself with the everyday demands of your dream coaching job, the better odds you stand.

 Practice Conflict Avoidance